murphy52/highlightByValue/README.md

 # highlightByValue

-Higlights all or specific highest and lowest values in table columns or rows.
+Highlights all or specific highest and lowest values in table columns or rows.

 ExampleS